odilonjk/dbt_fundamentals/README.md

 In case you receive an error because it was not possible to connect to Postgres, try to change the attribute `pokemon.host` to `localhost` inside `profiles.yml`.
 For *WSL 2* users it's required to keep the `pokemon.host` as `host.docker.internal`.

+### 4. Running docs

+To serve the project documentation on port 8080, you need to run:

+`docker compose run --rm -p 8080:8080 dbt docs serve --port 8080`

 ### Study Annotations

 **Run dbt**